dncsvr/learn-javascript/matter-js/README.md

 ## Project Setup

-This project uses a simple `index.html` file and separate `.js` files for each JavaScript class along with a `Program.js` file to give a .NET-like feel.
+This project uses a simple `index.html` file and separate `.js` files for each JavaScript class, along with a `Program.js` file to give a .NET-like feel.
 Thanks to the `browserify` library, the JavaScript files are bundled into `.output/index.js` and included in `index.html`.

 > [!NOTE]
 >
-> A full Vue project would use `.Vue` files, but here we kept things simple to
+> A full Vue project would use `.vue` files, but here we kept things simple to
 > focus on Matter.js.

 As always, we used `npx http-server` to serve static files locally.
 Check out